Virginia Beach Department of Emergency Medical Services: 2018 Stop the Bleed Campaign

 The City of Virginia Beach Emergency Medical Services (VBEMS) and Sentara are partnering to conduct free "Stop the Bleed" training classes to teach people how to stop uncontrolled bleeding in emergency situations until first responders arrive.

 Every second counts when it comes to stopping a bleed.
 According to the American College of Surgeons, "Civilians need basic training in bleeding control principles so they are able to provide immediate, frontline aid until first responders are able to take over care of an injured person.
 Due to many situations, there may be a delay between the time of injury and the time a first responder is on the scene.
 Without civilian intervention in these circumstances, preventable deaths will occur."

 2018 PulsePoint Launch

 Maintaining the community approach and roots of the department, the PulsePoint application was launched and the Community Paramedicine program was staffed with a chief officer to develop the program.
 PulsePoint is a free app that connects the EMS system with the community and the empowers CPR trained citizens in a crowd sourced app to be alerted about a nearby SCA event and lets them know the location of the closest AED.
 Once alerted they can start to administer CPR until First Responders arrive.
 Every second counts when it comes to administering CPR.
 The PulsePoint application provides citizens with the ability to make those seconds count.

-The free partner PulsePoint AED app empowers everyday citizens to precisely geolocate publicly accessible AEDs and adding business and descriptor information along with photos of the AED in context of its environment.
+The free partner PulsePoint AED app allows everyday citizens to precisely geolocate publicly accessible AEDs and adding business and descriptor information along with photos of the AED in context of its environment.